 Drexel University’s main campus is located in Philadelphia, PA and, overall, the school has about 1,000 medical students.
 The school emphasizes the intersection between research and clinical care and has research centers for nanomedicine and neuroengineering.
-Drexel’s clinical care practice “patient-focused practice emphasizing quality, innovation and community service.”
+Drexel’s clinical education provides a “patient-focused practice emphasizing quality, innovation and community service.”

 Drexel’s mission statement emphasizes diversity alongside a spirit of collaboration within research and clinical sciences.
 They are known for their dedicated faculty and commitment to students who are experiencing hardship.

-This is a difficult prompt for everyone, but I encourage applicants not to see this as optional.
-It is your opportunity to tell the admissions committee anything about you that you wish.
+Drexel has eliminated their secondary about diversity.
 I recommend using this space to highlight anything from your past that doesn’t fit neatly into other categories.
 This can include family history, personal loss or achievement, or a particularly meaningful experience.
 Do not repeat an activity that you discussed fully in another section or in your primary.
-Whatever you decide to write about here, be sure to link it to your desire to study medicine at Drexel.
-I recommend writing about one or two (at the most) things more thoroughly than attempting to provide a bucket list.

-If you would like professional guidance with your Drexel Medical School application materials, Check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for Drexel Medical School application materials.
+If you would like professional guidance with your Drexel Medical School application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for Drexel’s application materials.